 7.Cancellation by youShould you or any member of your party need to cancel your chosen holiday once it has been confirmed, the party leader must immediately advise us in writing.
 Your notice of cancellation will only be effective when it is received in writing by us at our offices.
 As we incur costs from the time we confirm your booking, the following cancellation charges will be payable.
 Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) canceling excluding insurance premiums and amendment charges.
 Insurance premiums and amendment charges are not refundable in the event of the person(s) to whom they apply cancelling.
-Period before departure within which written notification of cancellation is received by us Prior to 91 days - Deposit forfeited, 90-28 days - 75% of total holiday cost, Less than 28 days: - 100% of total holiday cost.
-Cancellation charges are per person canceling.
+Period before departure within which written notification of cancellation is received by us Prior to 91 days - Deposit and any interim payments will be forfeited, less than 90 days: - 100% of total holiday cost.
+Cancellation charges are per person cancelling.
 Some suppliers have conditions which require the payment of higher or different charges, including the imposition of 100% cancellation charges well in advance of the normal balance due date.
 You will be advised at the time of booking if this is the case for your tour, and special cancellation terms will be included with your confirmation invoice.
 Depending on the reason for cancellation, you may be able to reclaim these cancellation charges (less any applicable excess) under the terms of your insurance policy.
 Claims must be made directly to the insurance company concerned.
 Where any cancellation reduces the number of full paying party members below the number on which the price, number of free places and/ or any concessions agreed for your booking were based, we will recalculate these items and re-invoice you accordingly.
 Please note, no refunds at all can be given until we receive back from you all travel documents we have sent to you (where these have been issued.)
 If any member of your party is prevented from traveling, that person may transfer their place, to someone else (introduced by you) providing we are notified not less than two weeks before departure and provided the transferee meets all the requirements of these booking conditions for the holiday concerned.
 Where a transfer to a person of your choice can be made, all costs and charges incurred by us and/or incurred or imposed by any of our suppliers as a result together with an amendment fee of £40 must be paid before the transfer can be effected.
 For flight inclusive bookings, you must pay the charges levied by the airline concerned.
 As most airlines do not permit name changes after tickets have been issued for any reason, these charges are likely to be the full cost of the flight.

 8.InsuranceWe consider adequate travel insurance to be essential.
 Details of the policy we offer are shown on our website or can be sent to you by post.
 If you decide not to purchase this insurance, you must give us details in writing of your alternative policy (insurer´s name, policy number and emergency contact number).
 Any alternative insurance you purchase must offer cover at least as comprehensive as the one offered by the company.
 You must ensure that your policy has an endorsement adequate for the type of scuba diving you are undertaking as part of your holiday.
 All insurance premiums must be paid as soon as possible as cover will not be effective until we receive all applicable premiums in full.
 Please read your policy details carefully and take them with you on holiday.
 It is your responsibility to ensure that the insurance cover you purchase is suitable and adequate for your particular needs.
 We do not check alternative insurance policies.
 You are responsible for indemnifying us in full in the event that we incur any losses or expenses arising out of your failure to take out adequate insurance cover.